alikadir/alikadir/README.md

  - MS SQL Server, Entity Framework,
  - DotNET Core and ASP.NET MVC.

-As a hobby, I'm passionate about IoT, 3D Printing, Battery with 18650, Embedded Programming (C/C++) and MicroController such as STM32 (F1--/F4--), RP2040 / RP2350, ESP32 / ESP8266, ATmega328, and ATTiny85.
-I enjoy working with UART, SPI, I2C protocols and analyzing signals using a Logic Analyzer and Oscilloscope.
+As a hobby, I’m passionate about IoT, 3D printing, mechanical gears, batteries using 18650 cells, electronics (especially transistors), and embedded programming (C/C++) I enjoy working with microcontrollers such as STM32 (F1/F4/H5 series), RP2040/RP2350, ESP32/ESP8266, ATmega328.
+I also like working with UART, SPI, and I²C protocols, and analyzing signals using a logic analyzer and an oscilloscope.

 ## ☕️ How to reach me

 You can find and get in touch with me on below accounts!